Buy your two-wheeler insurance in 60 seconds!⚡

 • Collect the Evidence: Collect the evidence of submerged bike, including pictures and videos.
 This will help in a hassle-free claim filing process.

-• Await Assistance: Once you have notified the insurance provider, await assistance.
+• Wait for Assistance: Once you have notified the insurance provider, await assistance.
 Depending on your policy coverage, the company will process and settle the claim accordingly.

 Moreover, only proceed with repairs after informing the insurer.
 Repairing it without notifying may result in claim rejection.

 Filing bike insurance claims is a streamlined process.
 To prevent delays or rejections, adhere to guidelines such as timely reporting, truthful information, avoiding repairs before informing the insurer, and choosing the right network garages.
-In addition, ensure your 2 wheeler insurance is active before proceeding with the claim.
+In addition, ensure your two-wheeler insurance policy is active before proceeding with the claim.

 new-compare-save-upto-85-on-bike-insurance-mobile